-A score card: This provides the potential for each sector to deliver on the five criteria using a low, medium or high range.
+A score card:

+This provides the potential for each sector to deliver on the five criteria using a low, medium or high range.

 The order of magnitude suggested in this score card is indicative based on a synthesis of the literature and will vary from country to country.
-The scoring example provided to the right shows a medium score on top, and a medium to high score at the bottom.
+The scoring example shown here shows a medium score on top, and a medium to high score at the bottom.

-- Main policy options: The main policy options available to countries to realise the investments in the sector.
-Note: - Depending on governance structures and the degree of (de)centralisation, in certain countries some of the main policies listed are the domain of state or city governments rather than national governments. - The policy options include: policies that can typically be deployed quickly and with a large, immediate impact; policies that can be considered critical steps in the short term towards longer-term goals of sustainable and resilient urban development; and policies that usually take longer to design and implement from scratch unless a country already has a suitable existing policy environment in place, and/or was in the advanced stages of designing such a policy pre-COVID. - An in-depth assessment is not provided regarding which of the listed main policies can most easily be implemented in the very short term to support immediate recovery efforts of a particular jurisdiction.
-This assessment would need to be carried out on a country-by-country basis. - Push or pull policy: Push policies refer to mandatory measures, regulations or policies from government, such as building codes which create clear requirements and boundaries for investment behaviour.
-Pull policies on the other hand are enabling policies, which create predictable economic incentives to shift investment behaviour, such as through fiscal incentives for renewable energy uptake. - Best delivered in combination with: This refers to policies beyond the particular sector that are generally important to pursue in conjunction with those for this sector, to achieve greater impact. - Job potential vs. grey/brown industries: A comparison is provided between the typical job creation potential of green solutions in this sector per US\$1 million investment vs. the same potential for business-as-usual solutions using a range of estimates, the sources of which are included in the endnotes.
+The main policy options available to countries to realise the investments in the sector.
+Note: Depending on governance structures and the degree of (de)centralisation, in certain countries some of the main policies listed are the domain of state or city governments rather than national governments.

+The policy options include: policies that can typically be deployed quickly and with a large, immediate impact; policies that can be considered critical steps in the short term towards longer-term goals of sustainable and resilient urban development; and policies that usually take longer to design and implement from scratch unless a country already has a suitable existing policy environment in place, and/or was in the advanced stages of designing such a policy pre-COVID-19.

-GREEN CONSTRUCTION AND RETROFITS
+An in-depth assessment is not provided regarding which of the listed main policies can most easily be implemented in the very short term to support immediate recovery efforts of a particular jurisdiction.
+This assessment would need to be carried out on a country-by-country basis.

+This refers to policies beyond the particular sector that are generally important to pursue in conjunction with those for this sector, to achieve greater impact.

+Push policies refer to mandatory measures, regulations or policies from government, such as building codes which create clear requirements and boundaries for investment behaviour.
+Pull policies on the other hand are enabling policies, which create predictable economic incentives to shift investment behaviour, such as through fiscal incentives for renewable energy uptake.

+A comparison is provided between the typical job creation potential of green solutions in this sector per US\$1 million investment vs. the same potential for business-as-usual solutions using a range of estimates, the sources of which are included in the endnotes.

+Green construction and retrofits